 Further, you must enable compression with any suitable application that locates replicated codes that can be temporarily replaced.
 For instance, you can use Gzip to reduce download time and enhance the overall speed of your website.

-You will have extra tasks if your website does not have Gzip enabled.
-For an HTML site, you can enable Gzip on your .htaccess file.
+If your website does not have Gzip enabled, you will have extra tasks.
+For an HTML site, you can enable Gzip in your .htaccess file.
 On the other hand, WordPress users can resort to plugins like W3 Total Cache and WP Rocket to allow the compression process.

 8. Minify Files